-If you work at a fast-growing company, chances are, part of your compensation is in the form of restricted stock or options.
-More than ever, our clients and prospective clients are reaching out with questions on how to balance the risk of having so much of their net worth tied up in a single company and the impact stock grants and options have on taxes.
+If you work at a fast-growing company, there is a good chance that part of your compensation is in the form of restricted stock or options.
+More than ever our clients and prospective clients are reaching out with questions on how to balance the risk of having so much of their net worth tied up in a single company, and the impact stock grants and options have on taxes.

 Company stock and options are a two-edged sword.
 On the one hand, they can make you an overnight millionaire.
 On the other hand, having your financial future tied to a company can be risky.
 Not only are your investments tied up in the company’s stock, but your income and benefits are also contingent on the company’s financial health.
 In other words, if the company experiences some challenges, both your investments and income could be compromised.